How to create an easy DIY wainscoting look with trim

 - Nail filler

 The first step is to select the type of moulding that will be used to create your desired shapes (or "frames").
 The most common type of moulding used for this job is panel moulding.

 There are a number of styles to choose from to suit your taste.
-If you wish to browse some options, Biiibo has partnered with Trim Depot to provide various panel moulding types that can be used for your wainscoting projects.
+If you wish to browse some options, see Biiibo's selection here.
+Panel moulding trim types can be used for your wainscoting projects.

 Use your tape measure to measure the distance between the baseboard and your ceiling or crown moulding.
 Then measure the width of the wall.

 This will help you decide your frame sizes.
 Remember you will need to leave a uniform space between each frame, as well as between the frames and the walls, ceiling and baseboard.

 Use a pencil to mark the locations where your frames will be placed.